lauraboeschoten/D3I_JOSS_paper/paper.md

 However, while the amount of digital trace data increases, most are closed off in proprietary archives of commercial corporations, with only a subset being available to a small set of elite researchers at a platform's discretion, through initiatives such as Social Science One [@king2020new]), or through increasingly restricted and opaque APIs [@bruns2019after; @freelon2018computational; @perriam2020digital].

 An alternative approach to gain access to digital traces is enabled thanks to the European Union's General Data Protection Regulations (GDPR) right to data access and data portability [@ausloos2019gdpr].
-Thanks to this legislation, all data processing entities are required to provide citizens a digital copy of their personal data upon request, which typically come in the form of .zip files to which we refer as *Data Download Packages* (DDPs).
+Thanks to this legislation, all data processing entities are required to provide citizens a digital copy of their personal data upon request in a machine-readable format, we refer to these as *Data Download Packages* (DDPs).

 This allows researchers to invite participants to share their DDPs.
 A major challenge is however that DDPs potentially contain very sensitive data, and often not all data is needed to answer the specific research question under investigation.
 To circumvent these challenges, @boeschoten2022framework developed an alternative workflow:  First, the research participant requests their personal DDP at the platform of interest.
 Second, they download it onto their own personal device.
 Third, by means of local processing, only the features of interest to the researcher are extracted from that DDP.
 Fourth, the participant inspects the extracted features after which they can consent (or decline) to donate.
 Only after providing this consent, the donated data is sent to a server which can be accessed by the researcher for further analyses.
 See \autoref{fig:workflow} for an overview of these steps.